ibm-cloud-docs/assistant/dialog-slots.md

       For example, if the entity is a pattern entity, such as `@email`, then after adding the entity name, append `.literal` to it.
 Adding `.literal` indicates that you want to capture the exact text that was entered by the user and was identified as an email address based on its pattern.

       In some cases, you might want to use an expression to capture the value, but not apply the expression to what is saved.
 In such cases, you can use one value in the *Check for* field to capture the value, and then open the JSON editor to change the value of the context variable, so it saves something else.
-See [Treat zeros properly](/docs/services/assistant?topic=assistant-tutorial-slots-complex#tutorial-slots-complex-recognize-zero) for an example.

-      Any edit you make to a slot's context variable value in the JSON editor is not reflected in the **Check for** field when you exit the JSON editor.
+      Any edit you make to a slot's context variable value in the JSON editor is not reflected in the **Check for** field after you exit the JSON editor.
 And if you click the **Check for** field to give the field focus at any time after you use the JSON editor to edit the value, then the change you made is lost.
       {: important}

       Avoid checking for context variable values in the *Check for* field.
 Because the value you check for is also the value that is saved, using a context variable in the condition can lead to unexpected behavior.